0xblocks/flashbots-bundle/README.md

 # flashbots-bundle

-This is a library for simulating and sending bundles to the [Flashbots](https://flashbots.net/) mev-geth relay.
+This is a go library for simulating and sending bundles to the [Flashbots](https://flashbots.net/) mev-geth relay.

 ## Usage
 Simulate Bundle